daniel-crodrigues/haskell-energy-metrics-simulator/README.md

 # Haskell Consumptio/Production Simulator

 Haskell MQTT Simulator is a project that simulates MQTT messages for consumption and production metrics.
-It uses Haskell for the simulation the consumption and production of electricity and MQTT for message communication.
+It uses Haskell to simulate the consumption and production of electricity and MQTT for message communication.

 ## Table of Contents